raoulg/DME22/docs/set_up.md

 ## Clone with git

-Now, navigate to your `code` folder (or the equivalent location) and do `git clone git@gitlab.com:han-aim/mads/course-materials-uos1.git`
+Now, navigate to your `code` folder (or the equivalent location) and do `git clone git/url/here` where you copy the ssh or https url from git.

+## SSH / PAT

+We dont need ssh for this project, so you can skip this.

-Because you have set up your ssh-key inside the `~/.ssh` folder, git will find it and authenticate with that.
+If you have set up your ssh-key inside the `~/.ssh` folder, git will find it and authenticate with that.

 Alternatively, you can create a [PAT token on gitlab](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html), and use that to clone with https.
 In that case, you do `git clone https://gitlab.com/han-aim/mads/course-materials-uos1.git` and you have to authenticate with your gitlab username and PAT token.